Heicosai/dify-chatbot-flow/README.md

-# 💬 Dify E-commerce Chatbot Agent
+# 💬 Dify E-commerce AI Agent

 This repository contains the configuration, prompt, and knowledge base for a chatbot built using [Dify Cloud](https://cloud.dify.ai).